A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 2.A.2 The provider trains board members on their social performance management responsibilities.

-In order for your board to manage your institution’s social performance, each board member must understand your social goals and the role the board should play in managing social performance.
-SPM can seem like a lofty abstraction that board members don’t associate with their own day-to-day work.
-Effective boards need information on the concrete importance of SPM, how it will benefit the institution, and what role they as leaders must play.
+Each board member must understand the provider’s social goals and the role the board should play in managing social performance.
+SEPM can seem like a lofty abstraction that board members don’t associate with their own day-to-day work.
+Effective boards need information on the concrete importance of SEPM, how it will benefit the different client segments and the provider, and what role they as leaders must play.

-A board orientation to SPM should include a discussion of SPM’s importance and how it will benefit the institution, a comprehensive look at your institution’s social strategy, as well as updates on local initiatives (e.g., regulation; national Codes of Conduct) and international initiatives such as the Universal Standards for Social and Environmental Performance Management and the board’s role in managing social performance.
+A board orientation to SEPM should include a discussion of SEPM’s importance and how it will benefit the provider and its target clients, a comprehensive look at the social strategy, as well as updates on local initiatives (e.g., regulation; national Codes of Conduct) and international initiatives such as the Universal Standards for Social and Environmental Performance Management and the board’s role in managing social performance to achieve the social goals.

-Discuss the importance of SPM and how it will benefit the institution
+Discuss the importance of SEPM and how it will benefit the institution

-Explain the basics: SPM is a management style that puts customers at the center of all strategic and operational decisions.
-SPM begins with a clear social strategy, which is then carried out by the board, management, and employees.
-Once they understand what SPM is, convince them that it’s valuable for the institution (see Box 1).
-Discuss how stronger SPM practices will help the FSP serve clients better, strengthen the institution’s financial performance, and help to solve operational challenges.
+Explain the basics: SEPM is a management approach that puts clients at the center of all strategic and operational decisions.
+SEPM begins with a clear social strategy, which is then carried out by the board, management, and employees.
+Once they understand what SEPM is, convince them how valuable it is for the provider to serve satisfied and loyal clients.
+Discuss how stronger SEPM practices will help the FSP serve clients better, strengthen the institution’s financial performance, and help to solve operational challenges.
 Use language that your board will find appealing.
 For example, the terms “balanced performance management” and “responsible finance” may be more palatable for financially minded board members.
-For more tips on discussing SPM with your board, check out Suggested Talking Points on the Benefits of SPM and Does good client protection impact financial performance.
+For more tips on discussing SEPM with your board, check out Suggested Talking Points on the Benefits of SPM and Does good client protection impact financial performance.

-Discuss the Universal Standards and key industry SPM initiatives
+Discuss the Universal Standards and key industry SEPM initiatives

-Many board members will not be aware of national and international efforts to support strong SPM practices, such as the SPTF Universal Standards for SPM and the CERISE SPI4 social audit tool.
-Boards don’t need to understand the details of each complementary initiative.
-But they should know that SPM is a global phenomenon, that there are communities of practice dedicated to helping FSPs improve performance, and that impact investors are paying increasing attention.
+Boards don’t need to understand the details of national and international efforts to support strong SEPM practices and the SPI social audit tools as global measurement and reporting tool.
+But they should know that SEPM is a global initiative, that there are communities of practice dedicated to helping FSPs improve performance, and that impact investors are paying increasing attention.
 Key message: you aren’t acting alone!

-As a part of this orientation, discuss with your board members their specific responsibilities related to the social performance management of your institution.
-Such responsibilities include:
+As a part of this orientation, discuss with your board members their specific responsibilities related to the social performance management to include:

-• Ensuring that client focus is integrated into your institution’s strategic and business plans;
+• Ensuring that client focus is integrated into the strategic and business plans;

-• Reviewing and discussing social performance reports provided by your institution check for programs toward its social goals and to ensure:
+• Reviewing and discussing social performance reports and check for programs and action plans to facilitate the achievement of the social goals to ensure:

-• Your institution’s products and services are appropriate to client’s needs.35
+• All products and services and their distribution channels are appropriate to client’s needs.

-• Suggesting modifications to the institution’s products, operations, or social goals/targets, based on review of social performance information;
+• Suggesting modifications to the products and services, operations, or social goals/targets, based on review of social performance information;

-• Hold the CEO accountable for achieving the social goals;
+• Hold the CEO accountable for achieving the social goals and their targets;

 • Make strategic decisions about growth, prices, and profits that balance social and financial performance;